 Our profitability could suffer if third parties infringe upon our intellectual property rights or misappropriate our technologies and trademarks for their own businesses.
 Our success depends upon the protection of our proprietary software installed in our products, our trade secrets and our trademarks.
-To protect our rights to our intellectual property, we rely on a combination of trademark and patent law, trade secret protection. confidentiality agreements and other contractual arrangements with our employees, affiliates, distributors and others.
-We do not currently own any registered trademarks and we do not have any issued patents for any of our technology, In the United States, we have registered trademarks for "Web Server Director®," "Cache Server Director®" and "Triangulation®" and we have trademark applications pending for "FireProofTM," "LinkProofTM," "SynapseSwitchTM," "Smart NatTM" and "ISPProofTM." and a pending patent application for the use of our proprietary proximity report protocol used in our Web Server Director.
+To protect our rights to our intellectual property, we rely on a combination of trademark and patent law, trade secret protection, confidentiality agreements and other contractual arrangements with our employees, affiliates, distributors and others.
+We do not currently own any registered trademarks and we do not have any issued patents for any of our technology.
+In the United States, we have pending trademark applications for "Web Server Director," "Cache Server Director," "Fire Proof," "LinkProof" and "Triangulation" and a pending patent application for the use of our proprietary proximity report protocol used in our Web Server Director.
 The protective steps we have taken may be inadequate to deter misappropriation of our proprietary information.
 We may be unable to detect the unauthorized use of our proprietary technology or take appropriate steps to enforce our intellectual property rights.
 Effective trademark, patent and trade secret protection may not be available in every country in which we offer, or intend to offer, our products.
 Failure to adequately protect our intellectual property could devalue our proprietary content and impair our ability to compete effectively.
 Further, defending our intellectual property rights could result in the expenditure of significant financial and managerial resources.